aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 Future development, whilst contingent on the design and evaluation feedback, has at this stage, some obvious avenues for us to explore.

 To begin with the app is a rather crude instrument.
 We could expand the number of devices that we track, and group them into more meaningful data sets.
 Within each device type there is, in reality, a wide range of power consumptions.
-The Energy Saving Trust report demonstrates this, as for example, over a year different television types consume varying amount of power - CRT 118 kWh, LCD – flat screen199kWh and Plasma flat screens 658kWh ( https://www.energysavingtrust.org.uk/sites/default/files/reports/PoweringthenationreportCO332.pdf )
+The Energy Saving Trust [report]( https://www.energysavingtrust.org.uk/sites/default/files/reports/PoweringthenationreportCO332.pdf ) demonstrates this, as for example, over a year different television types consume varying amount of power - CRT 118 kWh, LCD – flat screen199kWh and Plasma flat screens 658kWh

-Indeed the next step may well involve using the data and device breakdowns in this report to expand our range and to tighten out algorithms to be more accurate and to give the user a much more indepth report.
+Indeed the next step may well involve using the data and device breakdowns in this report to expand our range and to tighten out algorithms to be more accurate and to give the user a much more in-depth report.

 A further expansion would be on graphics.
 For speed of development we looked at using chart.js and the built in graphs that this afforded us.
 A future development would be to look at creating a more useful, custom designed graphic to display the ebb and flow of the user’s glacier.
 This could both improve how the data is presented and also improve the fun aspect of the app.